 If you’re a Marilyn Monroe fan, this beach needs to be on your radar, as it is the spot where the Hollywood star herself enjoyed a vacation or two!

-Sveti Stefan itself is a beautiful town to wander around, but there is a public beach which sits at the end of the causeway, ideal for soaking up the summer sun.
+Sveti Stefan is a beautiful town to wander around, but there is a public beach that sits at the end of the causeway, ideal for soaking up the summer sun.

 At the Sveti Stefan beach, the sand is not only real, but the two-kilometer stretch is also pink.
-Yes, you read that right, the sand is pink.
-Perfect for taking some truly unique holiday snaps – hello Instagram.
+Yes, you read that right; the sand is pink.
+Perfect for taking some genuinely unique holiday snaps – hello Instagram.

-The beach might not be the largest, but it’s certainly one of the most picturesque in Montenegro and you’ll find sun loungers and umbrellas for comfort throughout the day for a high price – so instead walk to the end – it’ll be free to plonk your towel down.
+The beach might not be the largest, but it’s undoubtedly one of the most picturesque in Montenegro, and you’ll find sun loungers and umbrellas for comfort throughout the day for a high price – so instead, walk to the end – it’ll be free to plonk your towel down.

 Murici, Lake Skadar

-Not an actual Adriatic beach, but more of a beach on the huge lake which runs between Montenegro and Albania, Murici is a beautiful spot for those who want total peace and quiet, in serenity and natural surroundings.
+It is not an actual Adriatic beach, but more of a beach on the huge lake that runs between Montenegro and Albania.
+Murici is a beautiful spot for those who want total peace and quiet, in serenity and natural surroundings.

 Petrovac Bay, Budva